12 Tempting Afternoon Teas in Newcastle

 Colonel Porter's, Dean Street

 For afternoon tea with a delightfully tipsy twist, look no further than Colonel Porter's.
-Their vintage-inspired afternoon tea (priced at £19.95 per person) comes with finger sandwiches, cakes, macaroons, strawberries and scones all washed down with your choice of fine teas, but the tipsy tea is perfect for a boozy alternative with the option to add a bottle of prosecco or one of Colonel Porter's signature gin cocktails for a little extra.
+Their vintage-inspired afternoon tea (starting from £19.95 per person) comes with finger sandwiches, cakes, macaroons, strawberries and scones all washed down with your choice of fine teas, but the tipsy tea is perfect for a boozy alternative with the option to add prosecco or one of Colonel Porter's signature cocktails for a little extra.

 Victors, Quayside

 The bright, wisteria-laden restaurant of Victors is a charming environment whatever the occasion, but it's a perfect spot to indulge in an afternoon tea.
-Costing £32.50 per person, Victors' afternoon tea offers freshly made scones with all the trimmings served alongside a selection of brioche buns, finger sandwiches and mini-desserts.
-It's available from 12pm to 4:30pm daily but you’ll need to book 24 hours in advance.
+Costing £32.50 per person, Victors' afternoon tea offers freshly made scones with all the trimmings served alongside a selection of brioche buns, finger sandwiches and mini-desserts plus your choice of unlimited tea.
+It's available from 12pm to 4:30pm daily but you’ll need to book 48 hours in advance.

 So there you have it, a few suggestions for some particularly tempting destinations to while away an indulgent afternoon.
 That leaves just one question: cream or jam on the scone first?!